naschidaniel/spatialMOS/tests/testdata/README.md

 ## Suedtirol DATA

 The files `./test_get_combine_suedtirol/suedtirol_20210101_20210102_2021-05-13T19_00_00.csv`, `./test_get_combine_suedtirol/suedtirol_20210101_20210102_2021-05-13T19_00_00_rh_2m.csv` and `./test_get_combine_suedtirol/suedtirol_20210101_20210102_2021-05-13T19_00_00_rh_2m_stations.csv` were created with the data from the API endpoint [http://dati.retecivica.bz.it/services/meteo/v1/stations](http://dati.retecivica.bz.it/services/meteo/v1/stations) and [http://dati.retecivica.bz.it/services/meteo/v1/sensors](http://dati.retecivica.bz.it/services/meteo/v1/sensors).

+## GADM DATA

+Data from [https://gadm.org/](https://gadm.org/) are used for the areas and heights.
+The data is used for testing and loaded in advance with wget.